eschnou/danceroom/README.md

 This project was built in **4 hours** during the **Vibe Coding Fight Club** hackathon organized by [ClubAI](https://www.clubai.site/).

 The challenge was to create a unique multiplayer experience combining real-time collaboration, audio synchronization, and creative visual elements.
-SunoRooms brings people together through music, dance, and procedurally generated avatars!
+Danceroom brings people together through music, dance, and procedurally generated avatars!

 ## 👥 Authors